Expensify/App/docs/articles/expensify-classic/expensify-card/Continuous-Reconciliation.md

 ---
-title: Expensify Card Auto-Reconciliation
+title: Expensify Card Continuous Reconciliation
-description: Everything you need to know about Expensify Card Auto-Reconciliation
+description: Everything you need to know about Expensify Card Continuous Reconciliation
 ---
 <!-- The lines above are required by Jekyll to process the .md file -->